Mockup of 5 iPhones showing home, search, folders, and listing screens from Hidden Gems app

 Account: Since users don't need to sign up to use the app, there is a version of the account screen for guest users and a version for logged-in users.
 The guest version gently encourages users to create an account.

 I also created several empty state screens for when a search returns no results, and for when a folder has no saved places yet.
-View all of the screens. (opens in new tab)
+View all iOS & Android screens. (opens in new tab)

 Various final screens from Hidden Gems app.

 Designing my first native app was an exciting challenge.
-My main goal for this project was to follow the OS guidelines and still bring my vision to life as much as possible.
-I achieved this by experimenting, running through numerous rounds of feedback and iterations, and pushing myself to take my designs right up to the edge of the acceptable standards in each OS’s guidelines.
+My primary goal was to honor each OS's guidelines while still bringing my creative vision to life.
+I accomplished this through experimentation, multiple rounds of feedback and iteration, and thoughtfully pushing design boundaries within each platform's guidelines.